-- 1. If CascadeView/UX, Solaris, CDE, and HP OpenView are already installed, proceed to Step 4.
+- 1. If CascadeView/UX, Solaris, CDE, and HP OpenView are already installed, proceed to step 4.
 If not, see the Network Management Station Installation Guide for instructions on how to install these products. - 2.
 Extract the files from the Bulk Statistics medium.
-See "Extracting the Files" on page 2-41. - 3.
-If you will be using SYBASE to store your statistical data, then upgrade to or install SYBASE 11. - To upgrade to SYBASE 11, see the SYBASE 11 SQL Server Upgrade Guide. - To install SYBASE 11, see the Network Management Station Installation Guide.
+See "Extracting the Files" on page 2-33. - 3.
+If you will be using SYBASE to store your statistical data, then upgrade to or install SYBASE 11. - To upgrade to SYBASE 11, see the SYBASE 11 SQL Server Upgrade Guide. - To install SYBASE 11, see the Network Management Station Installation Guide. - 4.
+If this is a new installation, set the TFTP configuration.
+See "Setting the TFTP Server Configuration" on page 2-31.